Spatially Varying Rainfall

 The equation applied by InfoWorks ICM (based on the equation in the Wallingford Procedure) is:

-AT is the catchment area (km2), calculated as the sum of the Total Area values of all subcatchments using the rainfall profile
+where: AT is the catchment area (km2), calculated as the sum of the Total Area values of all subcatchments using the rainfall profile dt is the data timestep (seconds) |

 Rain Gauge Boundaries

-InfoWorks ICM supports spatially varying rainfall by allowing Rain Gauge Boundaries to be stored with each profile in a Rainfall Event
+InfoWorks ICM supports spatially varying rainfall by allowing Rain Gauge Boundaries to be stored with each profile in a Rainfall Event.

 When using observed rainfall, there may be data for a number of different rain gauges placed in different locations.
 The region covered by a particular rain gauge can be defined in the GeoPlan View, ensuring that the rainfall profile from the correct rain gauge is applied to subcatchments and 2D Mesh elements falling within the rain gauge boundaries.